S-J-HAN/InductiveReasoningInLargeLanguageModels/data/experiment_2/README.md

 Data used to run our MTurk/LLM experiments.

 #### experiment_trials.csv
-Trial (tid) seen by a participant (pid) in our MTurk experiment.
+Trials (tid) seen by participants (pid) in our MTurk experiment.
 This file was used to generate our MTurk experiment jsons.
 Does not include tutorial trials.

 Source: Google Colab